CNS-OIST/MultiCompMesher/README.md

             note that 0 is the `COMPONENT-ID` for outer space, so `COMPONENT-ID` should always be positive.

-            `COMPONENT-CC-SIZE` is the `cc-size` configuratrion specific to this component.
+            `COMPONENT-CC-SIZE` is the `cc-size` configuration specific to this component.

 Other parameters can be set to control the meshing process and optimize the mesh quality.
 You can list them using